stnguyenn/gotraining/README.md

 ## Installation

-The side benefit of understanding the installation steps is become more familiar with your local filesystem.
+The side benefit of understanding the installation steps is to become more familiar with your local filesystem.

 - https://golang.org/doc/install
 - https://golang.org/doc/tutorial/getting-started

 ## Basic Syntax

-It is helpful to be familiar with the following samples, not to dwell too long in it, but rather keep revisiting as needed.
+It is helpful to be aware of the following samples, not to dwell too long in it, but rather keep revisiting as needed.

 - https://tour.golang.org/welcome/1
 - https://gobyexample.com

 ## Basic Project Structure

 We (should) use someone else's code more often than writing our own.
-Go-module structure is the industry standard for code-sharing.
+Go-module structure is the industry standard for Go code-sharing.

 - https://golang.org/doc/tutorial/create-module
 - https://golang.org/doc/tutorial/call-module-code